 - How the PayPal Overpayment Scam Works

-- Examples of the PayPal Overpayment Scam
+- Red Flags of the PayPal Overpayment Scam

-- Have You Fallen for This PayPal OverPayment Scam?
+- Have You Fallen for This PayPal Overpayment Scam?

 - Frequently Asked Questions

-Beating PayPal overpayment scams is easy as long as you know how they work and red flags to watch out for.
+Beating PayPal overpayment scams is easy as long as you know how they work and what red flags to watch out for.
 The main thing that should warn you of a scam is someone sending you money for more than the agreed-upon amount.
 If this happens, you should reject or cancel the PayPal payment and don't ever send them money via wire transfer.

 How the PayPal Overpayment Scam Works

-Overpayment for Your Item
+You Receive Overpayment for Your Item

 Buyer Asks for Refund on Overpaid Amount